Coca-Cola: Advertising

 During the 1980s, Pepsi ran a series of television advertisements showing people participating in taste tests demonstrating that, according to the commercials, "fifty percent of the participants who said they preferred Coke actually chose the Pepsi."
 Coca-Cola ran ads to combat Pepsi's ads in an incident sometimes referred to as the cola wars; one of Coke's ads compared the so-called Pepsi challenge to two chimpanzees deciding which tennis ball was furrier.
 Thereafter, Coca-Cola regained its leadership in the market.

 Selena was a spokesperson for Coca-Cola from 1989 until the time of her death.
 She filmed three commercials for the company.
 During 1994, to commemorate her five years with the company, Coca-Cola issued special Selena coke bottles.

 The Coca-Cola Company purchased Columbia Pictures in 1982, and began inserting Coke-product images into many of its films.
-After a few early successes during Coca-Cola's ownership, Columbia began to underperform, and the studio was sold to Sony in 1989.

-Coca-Cola has gone through a number of different advertising slogans in its long history, including "The pause that refreshes", "I'd like to buy the world a Coke", and "Coke is it".
+After a few early successes during Coca-Cola's ownership, Columbia began to underperform, and the studio was sold to Sony in 1989.Coca-Cola has gone through a number of different advertising slogans in its long history, including "It's the real thing", "The pause that refreshes", "I'd like to buy the world a Coke", and "Coke is it".

 In 1999, the Coca-Cola Company introduced the Coke Card, a loyalty program that offered deals on items like clothes, entertainment and food when the cardholder purchased a Coca-Cola Classic.
 The scheme was cancelled after three years, with a Coca-Cola spokesperson declining to state why.

 The company then introduced another loyalty campaign in 2006, My Coke Rewards.
 This allows consumers to earn points by entering codes from specially marked packages of Coca-Cola products into a website.
 These points can be redeemed for various prizes or sweepstakes entries.

 In Australia in 2011, Coca-Cola began the "share a Coke" campaign, where the Coca-Cola logo was replaced on the bottles and replaced with first names.
 Coca-Cola used the 150 most popular names in Australia to print on the bottles.
 The campaign was paired with a website page, Facebook page, and an online "share a virtual Coke".
 The same campaign was introduced to Coca-Cola, Diet Coke and Coke Zero bottles and cans in the UK in 2013.